-My Best Epilator Experience: Shaving Doesn’t Have to Suck
+Why use an Epilator for body hair removal?
+Shaving Doesn’t Have to Suck

-I don’t know about you, but the prospect of shaving my legs and other parts of my body is something I used to dread.
+I don’t know about you, but the prospect of shaving my legs and other parts of my body is something I used to dread long time back.

 Even now, just thinking about sticking a razor to my skin and the potential for nicking and gouging my skin…no thank you.